 On January 30, 2024, the City Council held a study session to receive information, ask questions, and provide direction to City staff related to the City's draft Development Related Cost of Service Fee Study.
+During the presentation, existing subsidies for development related permit fees were identified, including for LMA Permits.
+However, the direction provided for reductions in the proposed new permit fees did not include reductions for LMA Permits.

 On March 5, 2024, the City Council adopted Resolution No. RES-2024-033, adopting new development related permit fees.
 As part of the resolution, Council adopted reductions to certain permit application fees, including appeals, affordable housing, downtown housing development of four units or greater, daycare facilities and grocery stores in designated "food deserts".
+Reduction in fees for LMA Permits was not included in that list.